Eating high fiber foods is key to weight loss! It is one of the most significant food choices you can make to be permanently slender. Here's why.

 Simmer 1 1/2 c. lentils, 6 c. water and 1 1/2 teasp. salt just 12 - 15 minutes and then season with 1 T. olive oil, almost any herbs and pepper to taste.
 Taste them before you add more salt.
 This makes 4 1/2 cups of cooked lentils.
 They need to be crunchy, not mushy, so don't overcook.
 They go well with low glycemic vegetables, a salad or any protein, and are especially delicious with fish.
 Unlike all the other beans, lentils are high fiber foods and have the advantage of being a nutritious "fast food!"

 All of these grains are high fiber and belong on any low glycemic food list.
 Unless it's chilled and has high amylose content, white rice should not be eaten on a low glycemic plan.
-Grains and legumes are a wonderful substitute for red meat because combined they make a complete protein.
+Brown rice is moderately glycemic and is very high in fiber.
+Grains and legumes (beans) are a wonderful substitute for red meat because combined they make a complete protein.

 High amylose content means less calories too.
 When white rice is chilled it has amylose content.
 Apparently, when it is chilled, just like with potatoes, the cooling creates the resistant resistant starch which does not raise blood sugar levels.